 Our Mission and HistoryOUR MISSION

-In 1956, a group of concerned parents organized the Greater Waltham Association for Retarded Citizens, Inc. (GWArc), an all-volunteer, grass roots organization devoted to advocating for community services as alternative to institutional care for their children with developmental disabilities.
+In 1956, a group of concerned parents organized the Greater Waltham Association for Retarded Citizens, Inc. (Greater Waltham Arc or GWArc), an all-volunteer, grass roots organization devoted to advocating for community services as alternative to institutional care for their children with developmental disabilities.

 These parents not only supported each other in an era which promoted and sanctioned institutionalization, but they also organized and actually delivered community based education, work training, and clinical services for their children.

-In 2018, GWArc was renamed to Opportunities for Inclusion.
+In 2018, our agency was renamed to Opportunities for Inclusion.
 A private 501(c)(3) nonprofit organization, we are uniquely sensitive to the level of personal support required for individuals to thrive.
 We have proven experience with the inclusion of all people into the community.

 FUNDING and ACCREDITATION